vishvAsa/notes/content/artha/education/home_school/faq.md

 - There are about 2.3 million home-educated students in the United States (as of spring 2016).
 This is up from one estimate that there were about 2 million children (in grades K to 12) home educated during the spring of 2010 in the United States (Ray, 2011).
 It appears the homeschool population is continuing to grow (at an estimated 2% to 8% per annum over the past few years).
 An estimated 3.4 million U.S. adults have been homeschooled for at least one year of their K-12 years, and they were homeschooled an average of 6 to 8 years.
 If one adds to this number the 2.3 million being homeschooled today, an estimated 5.7 million Americans have experienced being homeschooled.
 - The home-educated typically score 15 to 30 percentile points above public-school students on standardized academic achievement tests.
 (The public school average is the 50th percentile; scores range from 1 to 99.)
 A 2015 study found Black homeschool students to be scoring 23 to 42 percentile points above Black public school students (Ray, 2015).
 - The home-educated are doing well, typically above average, on measures of social, emotional, and psychological development.
 Research measures include peer interaction, self-concept, leadership skills, family cohesion, participation in community service, and self-esteem.

+## What's wrong with regular schooling?
+- Factory model - near zero care for child's strengths, weaknesses, interests.
+- See lectures linked in the [intro page](../).
+- Passive learning, others' design: "The very structure of school makes children passive recipients of education designed by others.
+They cannot charge ahead fueled by curiosity, pursuing interests wherever they lead... the top priority in school is completing assignments correctly and scoring well on tests.
+Despite what individual children want to learn, value is given to what can be evaluated."
+- Age segregation - "They have little exposure to essential adult role models and minimal engagement in community life. "
+- Disembodied learning: "Movement is essential for learning.
+The emphasis in school, however, is almost entirely static, and almost entirely focused on left-brain analytical thinking."
+- Less trial and error: "Coming up with the correct answer leaves little room for trial and error...
+Emphasis on the correct answer squeezes out unconventional thinking. "
+- Overemphasis on early reading: "In school, reading is used to instruct in every other subject, so the child who doesn’t read at grade level quickly falls behind."
+- Same teaching techniques irrespective of age: "Conventional education takes the same approach to a six-year-old and an 18-year-old: assignments, grades, tests. "
+- Engendering cynicism - "Absorption and play are on one side in opposition to work and learning on another.
+This sets the inherent joy and meaning in all these things adrift.
+The energy that formerly prompted a child to explore, ask questions, and eagerly leap ahead becomes a social liability."